GUllane no 1 - 17 POINTS

 BOOKING THE COURSE

-Full summer green fees are at £110 in the summer during the week and £135 at the weekend and you can see availability and book online here.
-You can also get a day ticket on a summer weekday for £149.
-However, out of the summer months there are a whole range of deals to be done with play from £52.
-The greens on all three Gullane courses are phenomenal all year round so do consider playing in the less expensive months.
+Full summer green fees are at £150 in the summer during the week and £175 at the weekend, quite a hike over recent years, and you can see full details here.
+You can also get a day ticket on a summer weekday for £195.
+The greens on all three Gullane courses are phenomenal all year round so do consider playing in the less expensive months - in the winter you can get on number 1 from £75.

 Tee times are relatively restricted but available 7 days a week.
 Times are available on weekdays from 10.30 to 12.00 and 14.30 to 16.00 and weekends from 10.56 to 11.04 and 14.56 to 15.28.